 The study of parametric and nonparametric statistics commonly used in the behavioral and life sciences.
 Included are analyses of relationship and variance, as well as effect sizes associated with each.
 Cross-listed as BIOL/SOCI 324.
 Students majoring in Biology or Psychology must earn a grade of C or higher.
-Prerequisite: MATH 150 or higher.
+Prerequisite: Grade of C or higher in MATH 150 or higher level math course.

-PSYC 325 Research Design 3 hours
+PSYC 325 Research Design

 Study of applied research in the behavioral sciences, with an emphasis on design, methodology, results interpretation, and theory building.
 Both qualitative and quantitative approaches are addressed with the latter employing both parametric and nonparametric statistics.
 Cross listed as SOCI 325.

 Students majoring in Psychology must earn a grade of C or higher.
 Prerequisites: Grade of C or higher in PSYC/SOCI 324; junior standing.